yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 *         2% spent in upper heuristics (17 candidates tried)
 ````

-For this problem, we can easily find more interesting cutting planes.
+For this problem, we can easily find more interesting cuts.
 The decay-rate BMI together with the constant trace implies \\(trace(A^TP+PA) \leq -2t\\).
-Adding this redundant cut.
-Intereestingly, this leads to a finite lower bound already in the root node, but branch & bound algorithms can be unpredictle in the path they take through the tree, and here it opens another node and ends up solving one extra node.
+Adding this redundant cut intereestingly leads to a finite lower bound already in the root node, but branch & bound algorithms can be unpredictable in the path they take through the tree, and here it opens another node and ends up solving one extra node.

 ````matlab
 F = [P>=0, trace(P)==1, A'*P+P*A <= -2*t*P];